apple/swift-metrics/README.md

 Note: Unless you need to implement a custom metrics backend, everything in this section is likely not relevant, so please feel free to skip.

-As seen above, each contstructor for `Counter`, `Timer`, `Recorder` and `Gauge` provides a metric object.
+As seen above, each constructor for `Counter`, `Timer`, `Recorder` and `Gauge` provides a metric object.
 This uncertainty obscures the selected metrics backend calling these constructors by design. _Each application_ can select and configure its desired backend.
 The application sets up the metrics backend it wishes to use.
 Configuring the metrics backend is straightforward:

 ```swift
 let metricsImplementation = MyFavoriteMetricsImplementation()